wpmarketingteam/WP5.6Marcomms/Questions and Answers/1_automatic_updates.md

-Status: Vversioon 2020/11/25.
+Status: Version 2020/11/25.
 Finalization with the Release Squad.

 # Automatic updates for major WordPress Core releases